electroneum/electroneum/README.md

 * **Radically reduces power consumption of the Electroneum blockchain** making it more environmentally friendly than most other cryptocurrencies.
 Our new blockchain runs on ONE MILLIONTH of the electricity that it took before!
 * **It educates NGOs about the Electroneum project** and furthers the legitimacy of all cryptocurrencies by making them valuable to influential organisations.

-Since we have moved to **Proof of Responsibility**, these trusted responsible global organisations are now called **Validators** from a technical standpoint in which each **Validator** has its own unique software to verify transactions and a unique Validator Key that only works when applied to the correct daemon distribution.
+Since we have moved to **Proof of Responsibility**, these trusted responsible global organisations are now called **Validators** from a technical standpoint in which each **Validator** has its own unique software to verify transactions and a unique **Validator Key** that only works when applied to the correct software distribution.

 For better security and 51% attack resistance, this new protocol introduces the concept of **non-sequential blocks** which means that a **Validator** can not create more than one block in sequence and this rule is assured by the network protocol.

-A modified version of **Proof of Work** is still used internally by the **Validators** to create blocks on the correct chain.
+A modified version of **Proof of Work** is still used internally by the **Validators** to create blocks in the correct chain.
 Modifications to the standard **Proof of Work** includes the ability to individually control the mining rate (a.k.a hashing power) of the **Validators** so that it’s easier on the CPU and very energy efficient.
 This mean that there’s no such a thing like hashing rush, as opposed to the standard **Proof of Work** algorithm in which miners compete with each other to have more hashing power, thus being rewarded with more emissions.
-Since the **Validators** network hashing power is controlled and stable, an orphan block scenario is very unlikely, enabling Electroneum’s blockchain to unlock transactions much more quicker than a network powered by the standard PoW.
+Since the **Validators** network hashing power is controlled and stable, orphan block scenarios are very unlikely, enabling Electroneum’s blockchain to unlock transactions much more quicker than a network powered by the standard PoW.

 Giving **trusted NGO’s** the ability to be a **Validator** also means that we guarantee the ETN emissions are given to real world entities that have social responsibility to help and make a difference on the life of thousands people while increasing people awareness of ETN, cryptocurrencies in general and enables then to the global economy.
 This move can already be seen in South Africa with **The Ubuntu Pathways** and **WONDER Foundation** as they are one of many Electroneum Validators.

 Ultimately, the network security is drastically improved since it requires a malicious actor to take control over a minimum of two unique daemon distributions and the corresponding Validator’s key in order to actively mess with the blockchain.
-Even if this scenario come to fruition, we can instantly detect the compromised nodes and revoke their mining access in seconds by broadcasting a message to the whole network.
+Even if this scenario come to fruition, we can instantly detect compromised nodes and revoke their mining access in seconds by broadcasting a message to the whole network.
 This emergency safety measure is only possible because of our Moderated Blockchain model.

 ## Moderated Blockchain
-We’ve changed the way our blockchain operates to hugely increase the security.
-We have created a new blockchain model called Moderated Blockchain.
+We’ve changed the way our blockchain operates to hugely increase the security by creating a new blockchain model called Moderated Blockchain.

 Our moderated blockchain operates two layers:

 **Layer One:** A second layer of highly trusted nodes is operated by us (Electroneum) as a company.

 **Layer Two:** A decentralised layer where our trusted miners operate their mining servers and handle the ETN transactions.

 People already trust Electroneum as a brand, they trust us with the instant payment system, the custodial wallet app system and with the KYC/AML system.
 This blockchain update utilises that trust to add a new layer of highly trusted nodes to the blockchain.